Novartis/div_rank/README.md

 This code is examplified on the public SSEC library (a library that can be used in screens withe xternal partners at the FASTlab)

 ### Executing the code
+This code is meant to be executed with python 3.6 and pandas 0.25.
+It has *NOT* been tested under pandas 1.0.

 #### invocation via command line